Home

 Analysis Strategy

-To solve this problem, for each subgroup a series of SSNs was generated with increasing alignments scores.
+To solve this problem, for each functionally diverse subgroup a series of SSNs was generated with increasing alignments scores.
 As the alignment score increases, both the sizes of the clusters and their functional complexity decrease, with isofunctional clusters segregating at alignment scores that are characteristic of the function.
 We refer to this strategy as "dicing".

 The "AS Walk-Through" function is provided so that the user can 1) "walk" forward from any cluster to its progeny clusters in the SSN with the next alignment score or 2) "walk" backward to its progenitor cluster in in the SSN with the previous alignment score.
 These connections may allow the discovery of divergent functions that share mechanistic attributes.